FOSSEE/st-scripts/other-type-of-plots/script.rst

 {{{ close the file and switch to the terminal }}}

-To produce the scatter plot first we need to load the data from the file using ``loadtxt``.
+To produce the scatter plot, we first need to load the data from the file using ``loadtxt``.
 We learned it in one of the previous sessions, and it can be done as ::